MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-ldap.md

 #### Advanced usage of LDAP Authentication

-In the previous section, we have set rights for each LDAP groups.
+In the previous section, we have define rights for each LDAP groups.
 But in some case, we want to have a finer granularity like set rights for a specific user.
 The last 4 fields of the authentication form cover this.

-Each field take the `Email field name` as keys, and a json value.

 Let's start by adding few properties for each connected users with `Extra metadata`.